naofireblade/homebridge-weather-plus/README.md

 ### Advanced

 You can add the parameter **interval** to set the update interval in minutes.
-The default value is 4 minutes.
+The default value is 4 minutes because the rate for free API keys is limited.

 ## Example use cases

 - Switch on a blue light in the morning when the chance for rain is above 20% today (or white when the forecast condition is snow / yellow when it's sunny).
-- Start your automatic garden irrigation in the evening depending on the amount of rain today and the forecast for tomorrow.
+- Start your automatic garden irrigation in the evening, depending on the amount of rain today and the forecast for tomorrow.

 **Hint:** To trigger rules based on time and weather condition you will need a plugin like [homebridge-delay-switch](https://www.npmjs.com/package/homebridge-delay-switch).
 Create a dummy switch that resets after some seconds.
 Set this switch to on with a timed rule.
 Then create a condition rule that triggers when the switch goes on depending on weather conditions of your choice.